Imagery and case studies of weather phenomena and environmental events observed by EUMETSAT's fleet of weather satellites.

-Typically, every year between June and August dust travels across the Atlantic.
-This example shows dust reaching Brazil, during the FIFA World Cup.
+Typically, every year between June and August dust travels across the Atlantic, as shown in this Meteosat-10 imagery.

 Sand at sea, as seen from space

-On 11 April 2012 EUMETSAT’s international training project EUMETrain started tracking the movements of the German research icebreaker Polarstern.
+EUMETSAT’s international training project EUMETrain tracked the movements of the German research icebreaker Polarstern.

 Strong winds, high temperatures, and months of drought fuelled an outbreak of wildfire in northern Argentina in September 2013.